 You can transfer your PayID to another account, including to an account with another financial institution, by submitting a request to your financial institution.

 The transfer of your PayID to another account with the same financial institution will generally be effective immediately, unless you are notified by your financial institution otherwise.

 The transfer of your PayID to another financial institution is a two-step process, initiated by you and completed by the financial institution you are transferring your PayID to.
 First, you must ask your original financial institution to put your PayID into a transfer state and then complete the transfer via your new financial institution.
 Until the transfer is completed, payments to your PayID will be directed to the original account.

-You can request transfer of your PayID at any time.
-A locked PayID cannot be transferred.
+You can request to transfer your PayID at any time.
+A locked PayID (see below) cannot be transferred.